-RED CROSS RESPONDS TO LOCAL HOME FIRE
+RED CROSS RESPONDS TO FOREST HOME FIRE

 HOME FIRE SAFETY There are several things people can do to protect themselves and their loved ones from fires.
 They include: